-Since the RadioLAN MAC protocol is based upon a wireless implementation of 802.3, long-term protection of a large investment in existing network software and the applications that run on the network is assured.
-To guarantee that network performance will not degrade over time, the best option is to choose a network solution that does not operate in a band shared with potential interferors like microwave ovens and cordless telephones.
-The selection of a 5 GHz WLAN offers the best alternative to the increasingly crowded 2.4 GHz band.
+Since the Radio LAN MAC protocol is based upon a wireless implementation of 802.3, long-term protection of a large investment in existing network software and the applications that run on the network is assured.
+To guarantee that network performance ill not degrade over time, the best option is to choose a network solution that does not perate in a band shared with potential interferers like microwave ovens and cordless phones.
+The selection of a 5 GHz WLAN offers the best alternative to the performance to the provided 2.4 GHz band.